jkunimune/Djastiz/en-Specification.md

 `skelf` is a bit of a meta-word.
 It tells the listener to ignore the previous few words sung.
 This is used exclusively for error correction, so it rarely comes up in writing.

+### Tips and tricks

+That's all of the official grammar.
+You may find it rather short.
+"Where are the tenses, the participles, the plurals?" you ask.
+While these do not exist explicitly in Launtoklian, they can be expressed using preexisting structures.
+Therefore, while their inclusion here is not strictly necessary, I will explain them so that everyone understands best practices for such situations without needing derive them themselves.

+Tenses are simple.
+If it is important to a sentence whether it happened in the past, present, or future, the dative postposition `ec` can be used with the appropriate word.

+Participles in Launtoklian are represented with relative clauses.

 ## Gestures

 Like any self-respecting language, Djastiz comes with a variety of gestures to express common sayings or feelings without the need to use one's voice.
 The most common are as follows.